LogtalkDotOrg/logtalk3/library/edcg/NOTES.md

   * avoid tedium and errors from manually threading accumulators through your predicates
   * add or remove accumulators with a single declaration
-  * change accumulator implementation with a single declaration (ex, switching from ordsets to rbtrees)
+  * change the accumulator implementation with a single declaration (ex, switching from ordsets to rbtrees)

 Syntax
 ------